 I am loving the slaw.
 Apple slaw to be exact.

-I shred green and red cabbage, carrot and an apple, toss it all in some Ranch dressing (recipe for my Homemade Buttermilk Ranch Dressing) and the crunch with the tender chipotle chicken is spot on.
+I shred green and red cabbage, carrot and a Honey Crisp apple (or your choice), toss it all in some Ranch dressing (recipe for my Homemade Buttermilk Ranch Dressing) and the crunch with the tender chipotle chicken is spot on.
 The tangy, creamy Ranch mixed with the apple is wonderful and cools the chipotle so you go back for more, bite after bite.
+Enjoy!

 - 2 lbs chicken breasts large, boneless (See Note 1)